SimpleLogix/litmix/README.md

 - Various visual stats (graphs & bars)

 ### Discover Music
-- Choose from top artists & tracks as seeds
+- Choose from your pool of top artists & tracks as seeds
 - Get continuous recommendations
 - Add tracks to a playlist